Vasectomy Information

 Specimens

 After the procedure you will be given a specimen container and form that will be needed for your sample.
-16 weeks after the procedure, you will need to submit a sample to the laboratory at Queen Elizabeth University Hospital, within 2 hours of production.
+16 weeks after the procedure, you will need to submit an ejaculate specimen.
+This should be collected by incomplete intercourse and withdrawal or by masturbation, directly into the container.
+The specimen should then be handed into the Queen Elizabeth University Hospital in the envelope provided, within 2 hours.
 You can also produce a sample at the laboratory by making an appointment before your visit.

 A negative specimen is required to confirm that the procedure has been successful.
 If the specimen shows the presence of sperm, a further container will be sent to you.
 It can take up to 12 months to confirm the procedure has been successful.